VimDrones/Vimdrones-Docs/docs/designer.md

 * **Led** -> **Settings**, remove the "√" in from of use_nodes, then click **update**
 ![Vimdrones Designer Create Drone Team](/static/create-drone-team-no-use-node.png "Vimdrones Designer Create Drone Team")

+**Pay attention(very important!)**

-**Pay attention**: once you select use_nodes to start a project, don't change it to no use_nodes.
+ Once you select use_nodes to start a project, don't change it to no use_nodes.
 Similarly, once you select no use_nodes, don't change it to use_nodes.
 These two modes are not compatible in a same project.

 **Operation Video**